-Lately, some marketers have been worried about their ability to generate leads on social media.
+Lately, some B2B marketers have been worried about their ability to generate leads on social media.

 Plus, Facebook and Twitter’s recent algorithm changes, while improving user experience, continue to somewhat limit the organic reach of posts from brands.

 But no need to stress—savvy marketers know that LinkedIn marketing (yes, that often derided B2B social network) is a goldmine for generating leads, promoting thought leadership content and driving traffic to company websites.

 Why LinkedIn B2B marketing is now awesome for brands

 LinkedIn now drives over half of all social traffic to B2B blogs and websites.
 Source: Foundation

-Keen ‘prospectors’ are already mining rich seams of untapped potential, unearthing cartloads of LinkedIn benefits for B2B marketing:
+Keen ‘prospectors’ are already mining rich seams of untapped potential, unearthing cartloads of B2B marketing benefits from LinkedIn:

 • LinkedIn is responsible for 64% of all visits from social media sites to corporate websites.

-• 93% of B2B marketers now consider the platform to be the most effective site for lead generation.
+• 93% of B2B marketers now consider LinkedIn to be the most effective site for lead generation.

 The platform itself isn’t resting on its laurels though, nor is it basking in the glory of its recently announced 60% increase in engagement rates.